AhmedSaadKader/image-processing-api/README.md

 - create in root <routes>, <controllers>, <middleware>
 - transfer route to <routes>
 - transfer function route to <controllers>
+- transfer query and params error handling to function in <middleware>
 - create imageDetails file for images to get images paths from it

 ## install Sharp and configure endpoint